10 Things You Might Not Know About the Nobel Prize

 For teams larger than three, the committee will choose who gets left out.
 If two people win, the prize money is split equally.
 If three people win, the awarding committee chooses how to divide the prize.

-7. People don't know when they've been nominated.
+7. People don't know when they've been nominated for a Nobel Prize.

 Nobel Prize nomination records are kept sealed for 50 years after the award is given.
 Winners don't know they're nominated until they win.
 So go ahead, assume you almost won the Nobel Prize.